DILiS-lab/GNN_imputer/README.md

     python3 train_gnn_model.py <FOLD_NUM>

 The FOLD_NUM is the fold that you wish to train on (Should be between 0 to 4).
 For running training for all folds use 'all' for FOLD_NUM.
 The 'data' folder contains the DGL networks for the Blood Plasma dataset on which the GNN is to be trained.
+These networks are derived from real world dataset as described in [1].
+[1] Viode, Arthur, et al. "A simple, time-and cost-effective, high-throughput depletion strategy for deep plasma proteomics."
+Science advances 9.13 (2023): eadf9717.

 ## Results
 The training generates results in the form of: